mtulio/mtulio.labs/docs/guides/ocp-aws-outposts.md

 - LB Type: default (CLB, default for CCM)
 - Service LoadBalancer created with annotations:
     - subnet: using **only the subnet** for the Outpost's Parent zone
-    - targets/nodes: limited by attaching only nodes with label `location=outposts`
+    - targets/nodes: limited by attaching only nodes with the label `location=outposts`

 Result:
 - TBD